 Personally I got interested in changing the background color of PDF as I realized the bright white that’s universally used in PDFs is very hard on the eyes.
 It’s simply not the best experience especially when reading a book without a blue light filter.

 This is however temporary and does not change the actual background color in the PDF.
 It merely overrides the colors used.

 Customize PDF Background Color

-1. Go to the program’s preferences by pressing Ctrl+K on your keyboard.
+- Go to the program’s preferences by pressing Ctrl+K on your keyboard.

 - To create a custom color scheme, just select your color preferences under Page Background color and Text color.
 If your PDF has lines, you can also set the colors for the Line Art.

-Define a Color Scheme
+Defining a Color Scheme

-Now if you’re like me, you may also consider going a step further and changing the color scheme of the program’s UI.
+Now, if you’re like me, you may also consider going a step further and changing the color scheme of the program’s UI.

 This way you can have an overall color scheme or a night-mode as it’s in my case.
 To do that, in the Preferences go to Customize UI and select the colors you wish for the Window, Text, Face etc.